Judekeyser/tail_rec/README.md

 }
 ```
-There is not much to about the structure of this interface.
+There is not much to say about the structure of this interface.
 In fact, our interest will be in the way of storing such an object.
 Indeed, nothing in `_fibonacci` was designed
 to provide an arguments-container: the signature of the function is
 ```
 Object _fibonacci(BigInteger prev, BigInteger current, int remainingIter)
 ```
-and none of the two arguments may tweaked as we did for the `PROOF`, because they
+and none of the two arguments may be tweaked as we did for the `PROOF`, because they
 are strongly typed and **we do not want to change that**.
 Remember: changing the
 return type was ok because of tail recursion.
 On the other hand, method arguments should stay
 as they are.

 ### Hiding the container in a context

-If we were in Scala, another valuable option would be to provide an implicit parameter for
+If we were in Scala, a valuable option would be to provide an implicit parameter for
 `_fibonacci` containing a context:
 ```
 public interface MethodExecutionContext {